jugmac00/til/python/difference-between-pytest-and-python-m-pytest.md

 And indeed, it worked.

-The project does not follow the `src` convention, so I roughly knew what's going on, but I missed the exact reason.
+The project does not follow the `src` "convention", so I roughly knew what's going on, but I missed the exact reason.

 [Florian Bruhin](https://twitter.com/the_compiler) gave me the answer on [Twitter](https://twitter.com/the_compiler/status/1334446761511952384):